|

 The important thing for Timothy, especially in light of his calling

-from God is to “pursue righteousness, faith , love and peace …”, all
+from God is to “pursue righteousness, faith, love and peace …”

-tells Timothy to do this with “all those who call upon the name of the
+He tells Timothy to do this with “all those who call upon the

-is to the church, and in the church is where he should find his close
+calling is to the church, and in the church is where he should find his

 again, in verse 23 Paul tells Timothy not to have anything to do with